 Size: Largest Piece 25 “ W

-A very nice set of solid gold saddle fittings from the Tang Dynasty (c.
+A fine and intricate set of solid gold saddle fittings from the Tang Dynasty (c.
 700 A.D.), with fine repousse floral and circumlinear designs throughout.

-These are of the type that have been found only, to one’s knowledge, in the northwest of China, Quinghai province in particular.
-There are influences that are both Tibetan and Sogdian in origin, as both cultures were dominated in this area during this period.
-Obviously made for royalty, it didn't behoove a lesser mortal to outshine his superiors in any physical manner; the punishments, if seen, could be extreme.
+These are of the type that have been found only, to our knowledge, in the northwest of China, Quinghai province in particular.
+There are influences that are both Tibetan and Sogdian in origin, as both cultures were dominant in this area during this period.
+These artifacts were originally made for royalty.
+It didn't behoove a lesser mortal to outshine his superiors in any physical manner; the punishments, if seen, could be extreme.

 Item# 5180